xoors/design-guide/README.md

 The principles of these layers are:

 + All communications between client and server are done through one centralized service gateway.
-This is to make sure security enforcements, session management and common logic are managed in one common place.
+This is to make sure security enforcements, session management and common logic are managed at one common place.
 + Microservices consists of business and data logics, Client Apps should purely handle user interface (UI) and user experience (UX) logic.
 + Microservices should be independent and have no awareness of their surrounding.
-The actions requested to microservices is done by interaction through its defined unique keys.
+The actions requested to microservices are done by interaction through its defined unique keys.
 + Reduce cross-dependency between client apps, service gateway and microservices.
 The structure should allow the setup of multi small independent teams to manage microservices and client apps, and on the same time to ensure a single control of security and common logic in one centralized small service gateway team.

 ### Microservices